rekomerio/trionic7-can-mcp2515/README.md

  - Adjustment of LED brightness by the car light level sensor
  - Turn on bluetooth from steering wheel SRC button
  - Change tracks from steering wheel seek buttons
- - Text "BLUETOOTH" is shown on SID when Bluetooth is on
  - Text "NEXT TRACK" or "PREV TRACK" is shown on SID when changing the track
  - LED animations